 - For equipment, the replacement must be of the same equipment type and intended for the same or similar purpose as the equipment being replaced.

-- For at least the two years immediately preceding the date of application, vehicles being replaced must have:
+- For at least the two years immediately preceding the date of application, on-road vehicles being replaced must have:

 - been owned, leased, or commercially financed by the grant applicant;